muggy8/improbable/from-me-to-me/zChsWMRx.md

 "Well excuse me!
 You think you could have done better there?"

-"You didn't even get the motive behind why she was doing this out of her!
-Sure maybe the end result would had been the same if it had been me but at least I would have gotten at least a hint of why she was after you so you can be a bit more prepaired when you actually enter into their territory."
+"You didn't even get her motives out of her!
+Sure maybe the end result would had been the same if it had been me but at least I would have gotten at least a hint of why she was after you so you can be a bit more prepared when you actually enter into their territory."

 "...
 That... completely slipped my mind..."